ForexBrokers.com is committed to the highest ethical standards and reviews services independently. Learn How We Make Money

 Who is the best forex broker in the Philippines?

 IG is my top choice among forex brokers that hold regulatory licenses around the world, and accept residents of the Philippines.
 IG is a highly trusted, publicly-traded brand that operates a bank and ranks at the top across nearly every category important to forex traders.
 That said, it’s important to note that the SEC Philippines warns its residents against forex trading, as it is not a locally regulated activity.
-To learn more about why I've rated IG so highly for so many years, check out my full-length review of IG.
+To learn more about why I've rated IG so highly for so many years, check out my full-length IG review.

 IG's mobile trading apps